-Health insurance funds are financed through contributions from employees and employers, amounting to 13.5 percent of the employees' gross income, up to a ceiling of 48 times the monthly average wage per year.
+Health insurance funds are financed through contributions from employees and employers, amounting to 13.5 percent of the employees' gross income.
 The employee pays 4.5 percent and the employer 9 percent.
 Self-employed persons pay 13.5 percent of their assessment income.
 The state covers health insurance for the unemployed, pensioners, students, women on maternity leave, women taking care of one child of less than 7 years or more children aged less than 15 years old, prisoners, soldiers, and people receiving other social security benefits.
-In total, the state pays for cca 60 percent of the population.
+In total, the state pays for ca 60 percent of the population.
 People without a taxable income (for example, housewives) pay their contributions themselves, based on the national minimum wage.

-The self-governing bodies of all insurance companies include representatives of the insured persons, the insured persons' employers, and the state7.
-The management of the General Health Insurance Company is partially appointed by the government, and partially elected by the Czech Parliament8.
-Representation of employees and employers in the sector, branch, enterprise and other health insurance companies is regulated by Act No. 280/1992 Coll.
+The self-governing bodies of all insurance companies include representatives of the insured persons, the insured persons' employers, and the state.4 The management of the General Health Insurance Company is partially appointed by the government, and partially elected by the Czech Parliament.5 Representation of employees and employers in the sector, branch, enterprise and other health insurance companies is regulated by Act No. 280/1992 Coll.
 Section 10 of this Act and the Czech Social Security Administration, on reports of the government, and on determines that the managing board of an insurance company should consist of five members named by the government, five members elected by employers, and five by the insured employees.
 Moreover, the Board of Supervisors of the insurance companies should consist of three representatives of the Ministry of Finance, the Ministry of Labour and Social Affairs, and the Ministry of Health, appointed by the government, and six representatives of the social partners, equally divided about employers and insured persons.
 With these rules, the Czech Republic complies with the requirement of the European Code of Social Security and ILO Convention 130 that where the administration of a social security scheme is not entrusted to a public institution, representatives of the persons protected shall participate in the management of the insurance company.

-7 Tröster & Vysokajová 2006, point 86.
+4 Tröster & Vysokajová 2006, point 86.

-8 ILO C130 Report (Cz) 2000-2006, Art.31.
+5 ILO C130 Report (Cz) 2000-2006, Art.31.